sunnychen43/Asst2/README.txt

-    analyzer.c      - performs all mathematical operations: KLD, JSD, finding mean distribution datastructs.c   - defines data structures and related helper functions reader.c        - contains HashTable and helper functions for tokenizing testcases.txt   - brief description for each of our testcases
+    analyzer.c      - performs all mathematical operations: KLD, JSD, finding mean distribution datastructs.c   - defines data structures and related helper functions reader.c        - contains HashTable and helper functions for tokenizing

+    testcases.txt   - brief description for each of our testcases testcases/      - folder containing our testcases to run

     and all associated .h files